ElitePlatforms is the support representative of TradeStation in Israel.

 TradeStation is one of the oldest and leading brokers in the US on stand-alone trading platforms on US and international exchanges.
 The broker is located in the US but maintains a global presence.

 Finra supervision on TradeStation can be found on the website under the name TradeStation

 We give support to TradeStation customers in Israel.
-We do not constitute brokerage and your money does not pass through us and not held by us.
+We do not offer or get involved in brokerage services and your money does not pass through us and not held by us.

 You will receive a username and password from TradeStation, not from ElitePlatforms.
 Your personal reports can be retrieved either from the system itself or from the TradeStation website using your customer’s username and password.

 The safety of your funds is very important to TradeStation.
 You can be assured that TradeStation does not engage in any proprietary trading.
 TradeStation Securities operates as a subsidiary of parent company, TradeStation Group, Inc., which in turn is owned by Monex Group, Inc. Monex Group is among Japan’s leading financial services companies.
 Both Monex Group and Monex Securities, its main subsidiary, are subject to stringent oversight by Japanese regulatory authorities.
 TradeStation is subject to stringent US. industry regulations and account-protection requirements and has continuous reporting requirements that are subject to regulatory review and regular audits.
 These regulatory requirements include reserve and segregation requirements for your equities and future accounts.